vinzen/sa-mobile-sdk-ios/docs/09 MoPub Integration.md

   * [SuperAwesomeInterstitialCustomEvent.m](https://raw.githubusercontent.com/SuperAwesomeLTD/sa-mobile-sdk-ios/develop_v3/SuperAwesome/MoPubIntegration/SuperAwesomeInterstitialCustomEvent.m)

 These will act as a convenient bridge between SuperAwesome and MoPub, so that you don't have to write any aditional line of code.
+You'll need to add these to your project, wherever is convenient.

 #### Setup a MoPub Custom Network